vvss12300/learn_in_2_hours_typescript/README.md

 ```

 - Type null and undefined
-	- null and undefined are also 2 types in TS
+	- null and undefined are also 2 types of TS
-	- any variable as per take a value null or undefined if its defined with these types
+	- any variable as per take a value null or undefined if it's defined with these types
 	- Postfix !: TypeScript also has a special syntax for removing null and undefined from a type without doing any explicit checking.

 ```javascript